 It is essential to perform the inspection on an empty apartment.
 Surveying a vacant apartment ensures you can clearly see all areas that require repair.
 Before inspecting a property, instruct the tenant to remove all belongings beforehand.
 Then, begin the inspection by surveying each room individually.
 Once you approve one room, check it off your list before moving to another.
 Inspecting rooms one by one helps streamline the process and ensures you cover all areas of the rental.
 Once finished, compare your checklist to the tenant’s completed checklist and note any discrepancies in damage.

-Offer a Space for Rebuttal
+Offer a space for rebuttal

 It is important to allow tenants a space for rebuttal.
-Once you document the damage, let tenants to explain the reason for the damage or to fix the damage themselves.
+Once you document the damage, allow tenants to explain the reason for the damage or to fix the damage themselves.
 For example, if you report nail holes in the wall, the tenant may explain it as normal wear and tear.
 If you document stains in the carpet, the tenant may volunteer to clean the carpet themselves.
 Finally, if you document a cracked mirror, the tenant may point to where they recorded this preexisting damage on their move-in inspection checklist.
 Offering a space for rebuttal gives your tenant the chance to understand your charges or opt to fix any damage themselves before you charge their security deposit.

 Once you complete the inspection, document all damage found throughout the apartment.
 Then, calculate the cost to repair said damage.
 Remember, deducting fees from a security deposit for normal wear and tear is unlawful.
 As you calculate all fees, ensure the cost deducted reflects the cost of repairs.
 Once you finalize deductions, provide a copy of the inspection report and subsequent charges to the tenant.